 - 1. Select your local time zone. - 2.
-Enter the IP address for NTP Server Prior. - Click the Get GMT button to get system time from Internet if you have connected to the Internet.
+Enter the IP address for NTP Server I or NTP Server II. - 3.
+Click the Get GMT button to get system time from Internet if you have connected to the Internet.

-- 1) This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the router is turned off. - 3) The router will obtain GMT automatically from Internet if it has already connected to Internet.
+- This setting will be used for some time-based functions such as firewall.
+You must specify your time zone once you login to the Router successfully; otherwise, these functions will not take effect. - 2) The time will be lost if the Router is turned off. - 3) The Router will obtain GMT automatically from Internet if it has already connected to Internet.